Vict0rPL/Pancake-Engine-2D/README.md

 4. **Build the project:**
    Open the project in Visual Studio (which will automatically create an out/ folder) or manually build the `CMakeLists.txt` file located in the root folder of the project.
 5. **Copy SDL3.dll:**
-   In the created `out/` folder, copy the SDL3.dll file from `out/build/x64-debug/Libraries/SDL` to `out/build/x64-debug/Editor`.
+   In the created `out/` folder, copy the SDL3.dll file from `out/build/x64-debug/Libraries/SDL` to `out/build/x64-debug/Editor` if its not there try buiding project and run `Editor.exe` once .
 6. **Run the Editor:**
    Execute `Editor.exe`.

 ## Part II.
 Tasks and Deadlines

 ### Kamien Milowy 30.03.2025
-- Obsługa klawiatury i myszy
+- Obsługa klawiatury i myszy: OK

-- Obsługa współrzędnych (Point2D)
+- Obsługa współrzędnych (Point2D): Partially OK; Add support to select a place to draw a point (eg. by cicking), change default renderer to Primitive Renderer

 - Rysowanie prymitywów